- The legislation governing co-ops in Ireland was enacted into law in 1893, ICOS was formed one year later in 1894

 Providing a Co-operative Voice

 ICOS is a registered co-operative.
-We have been representing and serving the co-operative sector in Ireland for close on 120 years.
+We have been representing and serving the co-operative sector in Ireland for over 125 years.

 Our core business is to provide vision, leadership and value to the co-operative movement in Ireland.
 We use our collective voice to put the needs of the co-operative movement and our member co-ops to the forefront of what we do.